apache/plc4x/README.md

 ### Getting Started

 You must have at least Java 11 installed on your system and connectivity to Maven Central (for downloading external third party dependencies).
 Maven 3.6 is required to build, so be sure it's installed and available on your system.

+NOTE: When using Java 19 currently the Apache Kafka integration module is excluded from the build as one of the plugins it requires has proven to be incompatible with this version.

 NOTE: There is a convenience Maven-Wrapper installed in the repo, when used, this automatically downloads and installs Maven.
 If you want to use this, please use `./mvnw` or `mvnw` instead of the normal `mvn` command.